andybzn/advent-of-code/README.md

 # Advent of Code

-Solutions for [Advent of Code](https://adventofcode.com), organized by year, then day.
+Solutions for [Advent of Code](https://adventofcode.com), organized by year, language, then day.

 ## Folder Structure